Features

 html5 javascript scheduler spring boot java event creation

-We will add an event handler that asks for event name using a quick modal dialog - and save the new event to the database using an HTTP call.
+• We will add an event handler that asks for an event name using a simple modal dialog.

 <script>